jobcloud/php-kafka-lib/UPGRADE.md

 - KafkaProducer / KafkaProducerInterface
     - Added `pollTimeoutMs` to `produce()`, default is 10s
     - Added `$timeoutMs` to `getMetadataForTopic()`, default is 10s

+## Possibility to avro encode / decode both key and body of a message
+The previous default behaviour was to only encode the body of a message.
+Now you are also able to encode / decode message keys.
+This affects the following classes:
+- AvroSchemaRegistry
+    - Removed `addSchemaMappingForTopic`
+    - Removed `getSchemaForTopic`
+    - Added `addBodySchemaMappingForTopic`
+    - Added `addKeySchemaMappingForTopic`
+    - Added `getBodySchemaForTopic`
+    - Added `getKeySchemaForTopic`
+    - Behaviour change: Trying to get a schema for which no mapping was registered will throw `AvroSchemaRegistryException`
+    - `getTopicSchemaMapping` will still return an array with mappings but with an additional first key `body` or `key` for the type of the schema
+- KafkaMessageInterface
+    - type of `key` is now mixed

 ## Default error callback
 The default error callback now only throws exceptions for